doniyor2109/hapi-bookshelf-rest/README.md

 rest(server, {
    path: '/user',
-   model: UserBookshelfModel
+   model: BookshelfModel,
+   bookshelf: bookshelf,
 }).generateRoutes();
 ```

-Your REST API is ready for user route.
+This is the basic configuration for REST API.

 ### Customize your rest route